 Mac and Cheese Soup

-- 2 cups uncooked pasta shells I used medium-sized
+- 2 cups pasta shells I used medium-sized

 - 4 tablespoons butter